What Is Insurtech and How Are Insurers Using It?

 Internet of Things

 Another type of insurtech is the Internet of Things (IoT).
-This term refers to a network of electronic devices that collect and share data via the Internet.
+This term refers to ordinary machines (like refrigerators and televisions) that are connected to the Internet.
 An example of IoT is telematics, the use of electronic devices in vehicles to collect, receive, store, and transmit data over a network.
 Many businesses that own fleets of vehicles equip their autos with GPS-enabled devices.
 These devices can be used to track the vehicles' location and to measure drivers' speed, braking patterns, acceleration, and other habits.

 Commercial auto insurers can use data from the devices collect to provide discounts, improve safety, and analyze accidents.